ChloeL19/AGI0/README.md

 # AGI0
-our awesome handwriting detector--the first step to creating AGI!!!!! (well, sort of)
+Our awesome handwriting detector--the first step to creating AGI!!!!! (well, sort of)